 This innovative art center was founded in 2007 in Beijing, by Chinese photographer RongRong and his Japanese counterpart Inri.
 Three Shadows Photography Art Center represents one of a kind growing platform for both photography and video.

 This center is located in a Caochangdi complex and it features contemporary Chinese and Japanese photographers along with many American and European masters.
-The center is also known for its extensive library of books on photography and video.
+The center also has an extensive library of books on photography and video.

 4. Yossi Milo Gallery